Rigetti Computing Inc. (NASDAQ:RGTI) is a stock that investors should take a bite out of. - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Sep 14 when Fitzgerald Alissa sold 8,000 shares for $2.33 per share.
 The transaction valued at 18,640 led to the insider holds 67,436 shares of the business.

 Rigetti Chad sold 116,800 shares of RGTI for $468,368 on Aug 29.
 The President and CEO now owns 9,547,136 shares after completing the transaction at $4.01 per share.
 On Aug 29, another insider, Sereda Brian J, who serves as the Chief Financial Officer of the company, sold 30,820 shares for $4.01 each.
 As a result, the insider received 123,588 and left with 1,033,545 shares of the company.